Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Introduction

-In order to inform their future security posture, operators would like the ability to run a broad spectrum of \emph{deception what-if scenarios} relevant to their environment.
+In order to inform their future security posture, security operators need the ability to run a broad spectrum of \emph{deception what-if scenarios} relevant to their environment.
 For example: Would deploying many decoy files to a network distract attackers?
 Where are the optimal locations to deploy decoy credentials in a network?
 From these experiments, security operators could collect quantitative measurements on cost (e.g., number of decoys used) and effectiveness (e.g., data exfiltrated, hosts infected).

-Unfortunately, running such experiments with existing tools such as Caldera and Elastic Security~\cite{caldera, mirage, cyborg, holm2022lore, ibmSecurityQRadar, elasticsecurity} entails significant effort and complexity.
-We find that current tools for specifying attacker (e.g., execute exploits, command infected computers) and deception (e.g., react to fake credentials) strategies operate at a very low level of abstraction.
+Unfortunately, running such experiments with existing tools such as Caldera and Elastic Security~\cite{caldera, mirage, cyborg, holm2022lore, ibmSecurityQRadar, elasticsecurity} entails significant operator effort and complexity.
+We find that current tools for specifying attacker (e.g., execute exploits, command infected computers) and deception (e.g., detect fake credential usage) strategies operate at a very low level of abstraction.
 These tools rely on low-level mechanisms such as command-line interfaces, manual configuration files, and raw network log parsing, making them complex and cumbersome to use.
-The lack of abstraction and modularity also means that attacker and defender implementations entail complex and distributed changes.
-Thus, operators cannot easily take existing implementations of strategies and easily port it to work in their own environments and experiments.
+The lack of abstraction and modularity also means that changes to attacker and defender implementations entail complex and distributed changes.
+Thus, operators cannot easily take existing implementations of strategies and quickly port it to work in their own environments and experiments.
 Taken together, this means that operators are stymied in their efforts to run deception-related experiments.